 Is the federal government the only source of financial aid out there?

 No. Even if you do receive federal financial aid, you should see if you qualify or can apply for state and institutional financial aid as well.
-Over ten percent of community college students received each of these types of aid in the 2011–12 school year.
-More recently, in the 2016–17 school year, community college students received an average of $4,020 in grants and tax credits.
+Over 20% of community college students received state aid and 7% received institutional aid in 2015–16 school year.
+More recently, in the 2017–18 school year, community college students received an average of $3,900 in grants and tax credits.
 This amount is higher than tuition and fees, and students who received aid were able to direct these funds toward their books, supplies, and transportation expenses.

 While much of state aid comes in the form of lower tuition rates for in-state students, you may be eligible for state-based scholarships or grants as well.
 This money can generally not be used at a school across state lines (your state wants to entice you to stay) but will cut down on your overall cost of attendance should you choose to attend an in-state institution.